 Gametophytic Traits

 We measured two pollen traits as estimates of male thermotolerance during the gametophytic stage: 1) the propensity for pollen grains to germinate (pollen germination) and 2) the growth rate of pollen tubes while exposed to a range of temperatures.
 Once a plant from the north and from the south flowered, we removed a mature flower from both plants.
-Since Solanum carolinense is buzz-pollinated, a device crafted from a nose hair trimmer and a paper clip was used to mimic the vibrations needed to release pollen from the anther.
-Pollen from each flower was thus dispersed over five petri dishes containing 3% Bacto-Agar based growth medium (sucrose, Ca(NO3)2, MgSO4, KNO3, H3BO3) following the protocol of Reddy and Kakani (2007).
+Pollen from each flower was dispersed over five petri dishes containing 3% Bacto-Agar based growth medium (sucrose, Ca(NO3)2, MgSO4, KNO3, H3BO3) following the protocol of Reddy and Kakani (2007).
 The dusted plates were each placed at one of the five temperature treatments (10°C, 20°C, 25°C, 30°C, 40°C) for 16 hours in a refrigerator (10°C), Conviron E7/2 environmental chamber (20°C), or three drying ovens (25°C, 30°C, 40°C).
 After the temperature treatments, each plate was covered with a thin layer of ethanol to halt further pollen tube growth and stored at 4°C until data collection could begin.
 Four pictures of each plate were taken using a microscope (Leica DM500 microscope, Leica ICC50 HD camera) and the LAS EZ 2.1.0 software.
-Pollen did not evenly cover petri dishes; therefore, pictures were taken in locations where pollen was visible.
-The petri dish was positioned so pollen visible to the naked eye (miniscule white spots) was under the objective.
-The petri dish was not repositioned once pollen grains were viewed magnified to avoid sampling bias when taking the pictures.

 Pollen germination (Germ) was measured by counting the number of pollen grains that produced pollen tubes and dividing that by the total number of pollen grains observed.
 All pollen grains in an image were counted until at least 100 pollen grains were observed.
 Pollen was considered germinated if it produced a tube that was at least half the diameter of the pollen grain.
 We used the percent of pollen grains with tubes out of the total number of pollen grains as our measure of pollen germination.